rezonators/rezonateR/README.md

 -   **Detailed walkthrough**: If you are already confident that `rezonateR` is the tool you want to be using, the series of tutorials starting from the one on [imports, saves, and data structure](https://rezonators.github.io/rezonateR/articles/import_save_basics.html) `vignette("import_save_basics")` goes into the nitty-gritty of how to use `rezonateR`.
 This doubles as a reference to look up how to do different things in `rezonateR`.
 -   **Documentation**: If you need more detailed explanation of how individual functions, you can access the documentation of `rezonateR` with the [reference tab](https://rezonators.github.io/rezonateR/reference/index.html) if you're on the website, or with `help(package = "rezonateR")` if you're on your local machine.

-For the public-facing website for this project, see [Rezonator.com](https://rezonator.com/).
+For the public-facing website for the entire project, see [Rezonator.com](https://rezonator.com/).

+# Acknowledgements

+Thanks to Giorgia Troiani, Stefan Th Gries, Argyro Katsika and the UCSB CEILing group for their comments on this project.